Allo Mahar

 Allo Mahar is a village and union council of Daska Tehsil, Sialkot District in Punjab, Pakistan.
-The village is located at 32°23'60N 74°25'0E and lies located 8 km to the west of Daska and 15 km southwest of the district capital – Sialkot.
+The village is located at 32°23'60N 74°25'0E and lies 8 km to the west of Daska and 15 km southwest of the district capital – Sialkot.
+It holds the title of a modern village of tehsil Daska.
 It contains the shrines of many Nakshbandi saints and preachers.
-It is known as it is the birthplace of prominent Islamic Naqshbandi saint Muhammad Channan Shah Nuri who started the religious lineage (silsila) known as Naqshbandia Mujadadia Aminia.
+It is the birthplace of Naqshbandi saint Muhammad Channan Shah Nuri who started the religious lineage (silsila) known as Naqshbandia Mujadadia Aminia.